sunnysang341/myCodeStarProject/README.md

-Welcome to the AWS CodeStar
+Welcome to the AWS CodeStar test
 ==================================================

 This sample code helps get you started with a simple Go web application deployed by AWS CloudFormation to AWS Lambda and Amazon API Gateway.